peimanja/artifactory_exporter/README.md

 Supported optional metrics:

 * `replication_status` - Extracts status of replication for each repository which has replication enabled.
 Enabling this will add the `status` label to `artifactory_replication_enabled` metric.
+* `federation_status` - Extracts repo federation metrics.
+Enabling this will add three new metrics: `artifactory_federation_mirror_lag`, `artifactory_federation_mirror_status` and `artifactory_federation_unavailable_mirror`.
+Please note that these metrics are only available in Artifactory Enterprise Plus and version 7.18.3 and above.

 ### Grafana Dashboard

 Dashboard can be found [here](https://grafana.com/grafana/dashboards/12113).

 ![Grafana dDashboard](/grafana/dashboard-screenshot-1.png)
 ![Grafana dDashboard](/grafana/dashboard-screenshot-2.png)

+### Common Issues

+In most cases enabling debug logs will help to identify the issue.
+To enable debug logs, use `--log.level=debug` flag.

+#### No metrics are being scraped

+* Check if the exporter is running and listening on the port specified by `--web.listen-address` flag.
+* Check if `artifactory_up` metric is `1` or `0`.
+If it is `0`, check the logs for the error message.
+* Check if `artifactory_exporter_total_api_errors` metric is `0`.
+If it is not `0` and it is increasing, check the logs for the error message.

+#### Some metrics or labels are missing

+* Check the logs to see if there are any timeouts or errors while scraping for metrics.
+In a large Artifactory instance, it may take a long time to scrape for all metrics especially `artifactory_artifacts_*` metrics.
+If there are any errors, try increasing the default timeout(5s) using `--timeout` flag.
+* Some metrics are not available based on your version or license type.
+Check the [metrics](###metrics) section to see if the metric is available for your license type.
+* Some metrics are optional and are disabled by default.
+Check the [optional metrics](###optional-metrics) section to see available optional metrics.
+You can enable them using `--optional-metric=metric_name` flag.
+You can pass this flag multiple times to enable multiple optional metrics.